danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 It’s easy for a hill climber to find a local max, rather than the global max.
 Presumably Alan and Steve’s board is locally optimal, and small changes can’t improve it.
 But there’s still a much better board out there, you just have to descend your small hill first before you can climb a taller one.
 Local optimization can always fail in this way.
 You may just be looking in the wrong neighborhood.

-My board was initially found via a [hill climbing procedure](https://www.danvk.org/wp/2009-02-19/sky-high-boggle-scores-with-simulated-annealing/index.html).
-(I used a lot more CPU than they did in 1982!)
-So how can I be confident that perslatgsineters isn’t just another local maximum?
+### Deeper searches

+I wrote my first Boggle Solver in 2004 and quickly [got interested](https://www.danvk.org/wp/2007-01-28/boggle/index.html) in using hill climbing and simulated annealing to find high-scoring boards.
+I [wasn't the only one](https://www.gtoal.com/wordgames/boggle.html).

+Boggle programs in the 2000s had some major advantage over Alan and Steve's from 1982.
+Memory was much cheaper, CPUs were much faster, and the internet made it much easier to get word lists.

+This meant that you could do "deeper" searches:

+- Instead of changing just one cell at a time, expand the search radius by changing 2, 3, or 4.
+- Instead of tracking just a single best board, track hundreds of high-scoring candidates.
+- Instead of doing just a handful of hillclimbing runs, do millions.

+Using a [process like this](https://www.danvk.org/wp/2009-02-19/sky-high-boggle-scores-with-simulated-annealing/index.html), I found that, whatever board I started with, I always wound up with one of a handful of high-scoring boards, including our favorite 3,625 pointer.

+This suggested that this board might just be the global max.
+But still, we could be falling into the same trap as before.
+The true global optimum might just be hard to find this way.

-The only way to know for sure is via exhaustive search.
+The only way to know _for sure_ is via exhaustive search.
 And unfortunately, at least at first glance, this seems completely impossible.

 ### The Impossibility of Exhaustive Search